What power should you envisage for charging at home? We explain the factors you need to consider.

 Amperage and phases: important factors!

-Before getting in to the question of power, it’s important to know that certain electric cars can only charge on:
+Before getting in to the question of power, it’s important to know that certain electric cars can only charge on a single-phase installation (1N 230V) and others on a three-phase installation with neutral (3N - 400V).

 Three-phase 400V charging is no longer necessary to be able to charge your electric car.